Afonsinho (footballer, born 1947)

 Afonso Celso Garcia Reis (born in Marília, 3 September 1947), best known as Afonsinho, is a former association footballer.

 He started his career in 1962 playing for XV de Jaú, and in 1965 for Botafogo.
 He also played for Olaria, Santos, América Mineiro, Madureira, Flamengo and Fluminense.
+A Brazilian footballer’s battle for greater freedom to change clubs sparked reforms benefitting generations of players.